JamArm99/Nuclear-Magnetic-Resonance-Analysis/README.md

 ### NMR.py

 This script conducts the primary analysis.
 By utilising the functions defined in **_func_NMR.py_**, both questions are calculated.
-Question one is achieved by using NumPy's linspace function to produced either radial or angular data between defined points.
+Question one is achieved using NumPy's linspace function to produce radial or angular data between defined points.
 Question two centres around the **_Mag_** function that features a while loop to iterate the time parameter in the differential equations.

 ```bash
 python3 NMR.py